Robert A. Filback

 PhD, University of Southern California

-Expertise in English language teacher training, online/hybrid instruction, new program development, online/hybrid program and curriculum design, comparative education.
+Expertise in English language policy, language teacher preparation, higher education program development, online/hybrid curriculum design, comparative education, fostering creativity.

 Rob Filback, PhD is professor of clinical education and chair of the Master of Arts in Teaching English to Speakers of Other Languages (MAT—TESOL) program.
 His areas of focus include international education, language teacher preparation, online and technology enhanced learning and creativity and innovation in education.
 He teaches courses at the masters and doctoral levels and regularly chairs dissertations.

 Filback brings deep experience in program design and development, including online and blended curricula and international collaborations.
 He recently led the design of the new World Masters in Language Teaching program, a set of international dual degree pathways that converge at USC and provide a collaborative and intercultural study experience for language educators.
 He was a founding co-chair of the Global Executive EdD, a first-of-its-kind program to equip graduates to lead change in education around the world.
 He led the team that created the online MAT—TESOL program, a field-based, synchronous learning option for in-service educators around the world.
 Filback also served on the design team for USC Rossier’s national online EdD in Organizational Change and Leadership.